aerosol/wb/doc-food/docs/breadcrumbs.md

 # Breadcrumbs

 Breadcrumbs are generated using the `breadcrumbs(@relpath, @domain)` EEx helper.
-Consult the default [[index template]] for a working example.
+Consult the default [[main template]] for a working example.